saurabhnagrecha/Pandas-to-ARFF/README.md

 where,

 - `df`: dataframe in pandas format (flattened, no groupings)
-- `filename`: the filename you want the weka compatible file to be in
+- `filename`: the filename you want the Weka compatible file to be in
-- `wekaname`: the name you want to give to the weka dataset (this will be visible to you when you open it in Weka)
+- `wekaname`: the name you want to give to the Weka dataset (this will be visible to you when you open it in Weka)
-- `cleanstringdata`: clean up data which may have spaces and replace with `"_"`, special characters etc which seem to annoy Weka.
+- `cleanstringdata`: clean up data which may have spaces and replace with `"_"`, special characters, etc. which seem to annoy Weka.
 To suppress this, set this to `False`.
-- `cleannan`: replaces all `NAN` values with `"?"`, which is Weka's standard for missing values.
+- `cleannan`: replaces all `NaN` values with `"?"`, which is Weka's standard for missing values.
 To suppress this, set this to `False`.

 ## Quick Example